Darrell Taylor has a new position and jersey number as he gets back on field for Seahawks

 “I honestly didn’t want to get off the field,’’ he said. “… I just wanted to soak it in.’’

-It was the first time Taylor had talked to the media since the day he was drafted at 48th overall, the Seahawks making the uncommon move of trading up to get him.
+It was the first time Taylor had talked to the media since the day he was drafted at 48th overall.

 At that time, the Seahawks said they were confident he would be ready for the season, noting Taylor had been able to be examined by doctors before visits to team facilities were shut down due to COVID.